confluentinc/ksql/docs/syntax-reference.md

 The supported column data types are BOOELAN, INTEGER, BIGINT, DOUBLE, VARCHAR (STRING), ARRAY<ArrayType> (JSON only) and MAP<VARCHAR, ValueType> (JSON only).

-In addition to the defined columns in the statement, KSQL adds two implicit columns to every stream, ROWKEY and ROWTIME, which represent the corresponding Kafka message key and message timestamp.
+KSQL adds the implicit columns ROWTIME and ROWKEY to every stream and table, which represent the corresponding Kafka message timestamp and message key.

-The possible properties to set in the WITH clause:
+These are the supported WITH clause properties:
 * KAFKA_TOPIC: The name of the Kafka topic that this streams is built upon.
 The topic should already exist in Kafka.
 This is a required property.
 * VALUE_FORMAT: Specifies the format in which the value in the topic that data is serialized in.
 Currently, KSQL supports JSON, delimited.
 This is a required property.
-* KEY: The name of the column that is the key.
+* KEY: The name of the key column.
-* TIMESTAMP: The name of the column that will be used as the timestamp.
+* TIMESTAMP: The name of the timestamp column.
 This can be used to define the event time.

 Example: